HookHub/HookHub/README.md

 #### Resources

 Resources are the building blocks of Hookhub.
-Resources can be stacked to fullfill `hooks`.
+Resources can be stacked to fullfill `hooks`, but to ensure configurability and re-use, they are configured as `resources`

 Example:
 ```